Sghatay99/Sleep-and-Health-Analysis/README.md

 - ### Sleep and Health Analysis
-  1. How does the high blood pressure and heart rate influence people with sleep duration lesser than 6 hours?
+  1. How do high blood pressure and heart rate influence people with sleep duration of less than 6 hours?
   2. How does sleep duration affect heart rate?
-  3. Which gender is sleeping less and has high stress level?
+  3. Which gender is sleeping less and has a high-stress level?
-  4. What is the average sleep duartion and physical activity and what are their standard deviations?
+  4. What is the average sleep duration and physical activity and what are their standard deviations?
   5. What are the distinct BMI categories?
-  6. Analysis of the sleep duration, quality of sleep and gender of the 25-30 age group.
+  6. Analysis of the sleep duration, quality of sleep, and gender of the 25-30 age group.
   7. Is there any relationship between sleep disorders and stress levels in the age group of 25-30?
   8. What are the distinct sleep disorder categories and the most common sleep disorder?
-  9. Does stress level and occupation have an influence on BMI?
+  9. Do stress levels and occupations influence BMI?

 ### Snap of query
 ![occupation, BMI ](https://github.com/user-attachments/assets/a29c632e-779b-47c8-84f4-0de048017676)